4th Cavalry Regiment (United States): 3rd Squadron

 The 3rd Squadron, 4th Cavalry (3-4 Cavalry, or popularly known as "Three-Quarter Horse" or "Mackenzie's Riders" after Ranald S. Mackenzie) acted as the reconnaissance squadron for the 25th Infantry Division.
 Deploying to Vietnam on 24 March 1966, the men were based at Cu Chi Base Camp northwest of Saigon, while Troop C served with the division's 3rd Brigade in the Central Highlands.
 Here, Troop C pioneered the use of armored vehicles in dense jungle terrain and fought fiercely against PAVN and VC units.
 The Troop received a Valorous Unit Award for engaging VC forces in Quảng Trị Province and later joined the rest of 3-4 Cavalry on 1 August 1967.
 The 3rd Squadron participated in 12 campaigns from 24 March 1966 to 8 December 1970.
-The squadron's primary mission was to conduct route and convoy security along South Vietnam's Route 1 ensuring that the main supply and communications route from Saigon to Tay Ninh remained secure.
-By 1967, Mackenzie's Riders was escorting some 8,000 vehicles each month in both day and night escorts.
-It also participated in large scale combined arms operations such as Cedar Falls, Junction City and the invasion of Cambodia.
-During the Tet Offensive during the Vietnamese New Year in January 1968, 3-4 Cavalry was rushed to Tan Son Nhut Air Base near Saigon where it successfully repelled a massive VC attempt to seize the air base.
+The squadron's primary mission was to conduct route and convoy security along South Vietnam's Route 1, ensuring that the main supply and communications route from Saigon to Tay Ninh remained secure.
+By 1967, Mackenzie's Riders was escorting some 8,000 vehicles each month, both day and night.
+It also participated in large-scale combined arms operations such as Cedar Falls, Junction City, and the invasion of Cambodia.
+During the Tet Offensive during the Vietnamese New Year in January 1968, 3-4 Cavalry was rushed to Tan Son Nhut Air Base near Saigon, where it successfully repelled a massive VC attempt to seize the air base.
 For its gallantry at Tan Son Nhut, the 3rd Squadron was awarded a Presidential Unit Citation.
 In addition, the squadron received two Valorous Unit Awards for battles along the Cambodian border and in Bình Dương Province.
 Also, Troop D (Air), 3rd Squadron received a Presidential Unit Citation for gallantry in Tay Ninh Province.
-Troop A, 3rd Squadron received a Valorous Unit Award for contributing to the defeat of VC forces in the Cu Chi District.
+Troop A, 3rd Squadron, received a Valorous Unit Award for contributing to the defeat of VC forces in the Cu Chi District.
 The 1st Platoon, Troop A, 3rd Squadron also received a Presidential Unit Citation while attached to 1-5 Infantry during the Battle of Bến Củi.

-Troop F, 4th Cavalry was activated on 10 February 1971 in Vietnam and assigned to the 25th Division as a separate air cavalry troop in support of the 25th Division's 2nd Brigade.
+Troop F, 4th Cavalry, was activated on 10 February 1971 in Vietnam and assigned to the 25th Division as a separate air cavalry troop in support of the 25th Division's 2nd Brigade.
 After the 2nd Brigade left Vietnam on 30 April 1971, Troop F remained assigned to the 25th while serving with the 11th and 12th Aviation Groups.
 It was one of the last Army units to leave Vietnam on 26 February 1973.